 As indicated in parentheses in this guide, evidence-based recommendations from the NHLBI report are separately rated according to the strength of the recommendation (strong, moderate, or weak) and the quality of the supporting evidence (high, moderate, low, or very low).
-These ratings are intended to have the following implications (adapted from GRADE2):
+These ratings are intended to have the following implications (adapted from GRADE):

-High-quality evidence Low-quality evidence Strong Recommendation can apply Recommendation recommendation to most patients in most may change when circumstances. higher quality evidence becomes 1 available.
-Weak The best action may differ Other alternatives recommendation depending on circumstances may be equally recommendation or patient or societal values. reasonable.
+High-quality evidence + > Low-quality evidence Strong recommendation Recommendation can appl to most patients in most circumstances. ly Recommendation may change when higher quality evidence becomes available.
+Weak recommendation The best action may differ depending on circumstanc or patient or societal value ces may be equally